-The Teche Ecology, Culture and History Education Project started in 2008 in St. Landry Parish.
-Our organization is made up of individuals passionate about making Bayou Teche a healthier waterway for fishing, kayaking, canoeing, boating, tubing and even swimming!
+The Teche Ecology, Culture and History Education Project started in 2008 in St. Landry Parish and, after more than a decade, has now become what we call a “Teche Renaissance.”
+Our nonprofit organization has grown to include more than 400 individuals passionate about making Bayou Teche a healthier waterway for fishing, kayaking, canoeing, boating, tubing and even swimming!
 Along with aesthetics and recreation, we advocate for improved water quality in the Bayou Teche watershed through the reduction of non-point source pollution.

-TECHE Project has relationships with the Tour Du Teche, the Kiwanis Club of Breaux Bridge, Pack and Paddle, Bayou Teche Experience, Bayou Teche Brewery, Bayou Vermilion District, Arnaudville Area and Breaux Bridge Chambers of Commerce, St. Landry and St. Martin Parish Governments and sheriffs as well as many of the towns and cities along Bayou Teche.
+The TECHE Project has relationships with Tour Du Teche, the Kiwanis Club of Breaux Bridge, Pack and Paddle, Bayou Teche Experience, Bayou Teche Brewery, Bayou Vermilion District, Arnaudville area and Breaux Bridge Chambers of Commerce, St. Landry and St. Martin Parish governments and sheriffs, as well as many of the towns and cities along Bayou Teche.

 We welcome new programing related to the ecology, culture or history of Bayou Teche.
 Drop us an email if you are interested in learning how you can create and direct a program about Bayou Teche.
-The Teche is one of the most historically and culturally significant bayous in Acadiana and we are working to ensure it is protected and celebrated for generations to come.
+The Teche is one of the most historically and culturally significant bayous in Acadiana, and we are working to ensure it is protected and celebrated for generations to come.